 }

-Creating a real index verifies that the component templates and the index template apply together at index-creation time.
+Creating a test index proves the component templates and the composable index template apply together at index-creation time.

 {